 In recent years a number of data privacy laws have been passed and gone into effect, such as the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).
 These, along with existing regulations such as the Payment Card Industry Data Security Standard (PCI DSS) and the Health Insurance Portability and Accessibility Act (HIPAA), require organizations to secure the customer data entrusted to them.

 Organizations collecting and processing these types of protected data are a common target of cybercriminals.
 In order to minimize the probability of an expensive and damaging data breach, these companies need robust incident detection and response capabilities.

 MDR provides an organization with the tools and cybersecurity expertise that it requires to secure the protected data in its possession.
-This includes access to an array of cybersecurity solutions deployed, configured, and monitored by the MDR provider and round-the-clock network monitoring and incident response to ensure that potential attacks are shut down before they become a data breach.
+This includes access to an array of cybersecurity solutions deployed, configured, and monitored by the Managed Detection And Response provider and round-the-clock network monitoring and incident response to ensure that potential attacks are shut down before they become a data breach.